 Do We Need to Worry about High-Nitrate Vegetables?

 Some vegetables are naturally high in nitrates – including celery, lettuce, spinach, beets, radishes, and carrots.
 However, we don’t need to worry about these high-nitrate vegetables, as they usually contain phytonutrients or vitamins that act as antioxidants, which can presumably counteract the carcinogens formed.
 In addition, vegetables do not contains protein and amino acids, preventing the formation of carcinogenic nitrosamines.

 Is Celery Juice or Celery Powder Safe?

 No study has confirmed the safety of using celery extract, juice, or powder in curing meats, according to Dr. Roger Clemens, a food ingredient expert and president of the Institute of Food Technologists.
 In addition, being “natural” does not mean it’s safer, healthier, or nutritionally superior.
 After all, celery juice powder or extract is just an ingredient, not a whole food.

 The Bottom Line

 Celery extract, juice, or powder used in curing meats is not free of nitrates or nitrites, so buyers beware!
-Using vegetable-derived extract as a source of nitrates for curing meats does not address the real issue on hand: eating less processed foods and reducing dietary intake of nitrates/nitrites.
+Using vegetable-derived extract as a source of nitrates for curing meats does not address the real issue on hand: eating less processed foods and reducing sodium nitrate or nitrite additives.